anshika262004/Questionnaire/README.md

 ## How to run the Application?
 Please have a look at the  following link, for a proper demo. https://youtu.be/eMEG9Zbbxng

+## Some glimpse of the Application:
+Page where you can upload image:
+Page where you can take test:
+Page for short answer type question:

 ## Built using :
 1. Python